 Each of these is important, but not all are necessary to develop a strong spirit.
 Only two are an absolute must have in your life: reading the Word and worship.

 I have fed you with milk, and not with meat: for till now you were not able to bear it, neither yet now are you able.
-(1 Corinthians 3:2)
+(1 Corinthians 3:2 AKJV)

-Whenever you strengthen your spirit you must provide the food for it to grow.
-Reading the word of God is not an option: it is the foundation for spiritual strength.
+To strengthen your spirit, you must provide food for it to grow.
+Reading the Word of God is not an option: it is the foundation for spiritual strength.